 G.S.
-Harper's single Praying for Rain was written on June 3, 2018, recorded the next day and released on June 5, 2018.
+Harper's single Praying for Rain was written on June 3, 2018 as the Ute Park Fire in New Mexico raged on.
+It was recorded the next day and released on June 5, 2018.
 It's a heartfelt plea for relief from the devastating impact wildfires have on land, homes, and lives.
-All proceeds will benefit recovery efforts and relief for those impacted by the Ute Park Fire in northern New Mexico.

 "G.S.
 Harper’s New Mexico Dirt is the real deal—just a man, his guitar, and his voice.
 And what a voice!
 Whether it’s the title track’s heartbreaking tale of a tractored-out farmer, the straight-from-the-horse’s mouth ups and downs of a road musician’s life in “Kids These Days,” or the long-lost love remembrances of “Hearts on the Run,” each piece is exquisitely crafted and delivered with the earnestness of a man who inhabits his stories as much as he tells them.
 If, in this age of overproduced, meaningless music, you’re wondering what a real singer/songwriter sounds like, do yourself a favor and buy New Mexico Dirt—you’ll find out real quick."Jason D. 'Diesel' Hamad

 Editor, No Surf Music

 Booking and Media Info

 G.S.
 Harper, an independent singer-songwriter and guitarist, was born and raised in San Angelo, Texas where he taught himself to play guitar at the age of 12.
 He began playing live at the age of 14 and everything since then has been what he calls a long and crazy ride.
 One that's not going to stop any time soon.
 Harper has played all over the United States, in small corner pubs and major arenas.
 He performs his original work and works as a freelance guitarist and bassist with bands and solo artists, from local independent musicians to national touring artists.